pendulum-project/ntpd-rs/DEVELOPMENT.md

  - Measurement logic of the peer, including the per-peer filtering.
  - Clock selection, combination and steering algorithms.

-It is important to note that the code in this crate does not do the actual communication, nor does it do any of the handling needed to ensure that peer and steering logic is regularly called.
-It merely implements the decision and processing logic.
+This crate only implements the decision and processing logic.
+It does not perform the actual communication, nor does it do any of the handling needed to ensure that peer and steering logic is regularly called.

 ### ntp-daemon